Getting Real about Northern Ireland

 This, in my view, is to confuse formal political reconciliation with informal social reconciliation, which is happening all the time, and it is an insult to the many who practice it to deny that it is taking place on an ongoing basis.
 Every time people from a nationalist or unionist background have a neighbourly chat at the local supermarket, they are engaging in social reconciliation.
 Every time they work together at work or to solve some local shared problem, they are engaging in social reconciliation.

 Northern Ireland now is not the Northern Ireland of 25 years ago.
 The Good Friday Agreement put an end to the Troubles, but at the cost of freezing some of those political divisions in aspic.
-But very little progress has been made in terms of political reconciliation: Nationalism and Unionism still espouse their Irish and British nationalisms much as before, as is their right under that Agreement.
+As a result, very little progress has been made in terms of political reconciliation: Nationalism and Unionism still espouse their Irish and British nationalisms much as before, as is their right under that Agreement.

 And neither would I expect that to change if a border poll resulted in a transfer of sovereignty from London to Dublin.
 The GFA does not simply vanish after a border poll is carried, and neither need nationalist or unionist parties, with the former advocating closer north south integration, and the latter continuing to espouse closer ties to Britain.
 There is absolutely nothing wrong with any of this and it need not cause problems in a mature polity.
 In a functioning democracy, different parties advocate for different constitutional or policy options all the time.